 Not very often do I get to be destructive at work.
 So when I do get to I get slightly excited!
 Had an old pentium 3 desktop they planned to give away.
 But it their copy of xp on it as well as some somewhat sensitive information.
 At first we were going to put the linux distribution of our fancy on it(this changes from day to day).
 But it wouldn’t boot from the cd.
 Thought the cd drive was shot.
 Tried it and an external neither work.
 After 30 minutes of messing with it my boss gives up.
 Told me to just pull the hard drive out and trash it! :D

-A while back I posted about building a quad core system.
-In the post I discussed virtualization, and building a dedicated machine for hosting virtual machines.
-Following that, I posted about actually building that machine.
+A while back I posted about Building first desktop from scratch.
 In it I mentioned installing Xenserver.
 I have no doubt that it is amazing.
 Just wasn’t exactly what I had in mind.

 Long story cut extremely short, I went with virtualbox.
 Reasons being: Its fast, so far has supported everything I throw at it, stable, cross platform, live migration, snapshots make backup easy, easy to use, and I like it.